jridgewell/babel-plugin-transform-incremental-dom/README.md

 #### Auto Importing Incremental DOM

-By deafult, `babel-plugin-incremental-dom` expects any necessary Incremental DOM methods to already imported and in-scope:
+By deafult, `babel-plugin-transform-incremental-dom` expects any necessary Incremental DOM methods to already imported and in-scope:

 ```js